Fricano&Weber P.L.L.C. successfully provides personalized representaion.

-At the Law Office of Chadwick-Fricano-Weber, we have been representing New Hampshire clients for over 50 years.
+At Fricano&Weber P.L.L.C., we have been representing New Hampshire clients for over 50 years.
 Whether your case proceeds to trial or not, we will prepare a meticulous defense for you, and you can trust that you will be working with the best trial lawyers around at our firm.
-In fact, Attorney Rusty Chadwick has received the “CyberCrime Prosecutor of the Year” award from the Attorney General’s Office for running a CyberCrime task force, so he is professionally capable of handling your computer-related charge.
 We take pride in providing personalized service to our clients, especially when they are facing charges for matters as nuanced as computer crimes.
 In a rapidly digitizing world, the law is also growing more and more stringent regarding online activity; if you have been accused of committing a cyber crime in Nashua, let our firm represent you.

 What Is Considered a Computer Crime?